mikieyx/4Mail/readme.md

 - Navigate to the 4Mail website.
 - Log in to your account.
+- Click on the "Send Email" button located on the nav bar.
+- Enter a recipient by inputting their email address
+- Write the subject of the email
+- Write your message in the text box.
 - Click on the "send" button.
-- Enter a message in the text box.
-- Select one or more recipients by inputting their email addresses.
-- Click on the "send" button.
-- The system will check the validity of the email address(es) and send the message.
+- The system will send the message and give you an option to write another email or go to the homepage.

 5. Log In/Log Out: